libriscv/docs/docs/godot_docs/design.md

 If you pass an object to the VM, the VM will allow the sandboxed program to use it.
 Ordinarily, an object or node has to be retrieved using regular operations like `get_node()`.
 Many objects are also forbidden or out of reach.
 Passing an object as an argument to a function, will allow it to be used.

-Example: Passing a dictionary containing the OS singleton *DOES NOT* auto-permit access to OS.
+Example: Passing a dictionary containing the OS singleton *DOES NOT* automatically give access to OS.
 Every item in the dictionary has to go through the restrictions filter.
 Only the dictionary itself is auto-permitted, as it was a *direct argument* to the function.